QuinnCabooter/Website-official/content/project/Internship/index.md

 ---
-title: "The validation of online webcam-based eye-tracking: The replication of the cascade effect, the novelty preference, and the visual world paradigm"
+title: "Research internship"

-summary: This is the paper I contributed to for my Research Internship during my Masters.
-This paper has been submitted for review.
+summary: "In this research internship, I contributed to the project 'The validation of online webcam-based eye-tracking: The replication of the cascade effect, the novelty preference, and the visual world paradigm' by Ine Van der Cruyssen."

 tags:
-  - Webcam-based eye-tracking
+  - Research internship
 date: '2022-12-15T12:00:00Z'

 # Optional external URL for project (replaces project detail page).